gomes-lab/ScIReN/README.md

 The script `BINN_clean/src_binns/run_binn_slurm.sh` contains an example of how to train on 4 GPUs on a server with the Slurm scheduler.

+The script `BINN_clean/src_binns/run_retrieval.sh` runs the retrieval test described in the BINN paper.
+NOT FULLY TESTED YET.

 ## Code summary

 * `src_binns/run_binn_interactive.sh`: contains command to run BINN training.
 Change `--num_CPU` to the number of GPUs, or CPUs if no GPUs are available.